Global Brand Database

-The Global Brand Database is a free-of-charge comprehensive online database developed and maintained by the World Intellectual Property Organization.
-It is a global resource for trademark information, providing users access to a vast collection of international trademark records.
-The database offers valuable insights and search tools to assist trademark owners, professionals, and researchers protect and managing trademarks worldwide.
-It helps in trademark clearance searches, brand monitoring and enforcement activities, potential conflicts identification, tracking trademark applications tracking and registrations, and taking necessary legal actions to safeguard intellectual property rights.
-Researchers and policy-makers also use the database by accessing trademark data for analysis, policy development, and academic research.
+The Global Brand Database is an online trademark database developed and maintained by the World Intellectual Property Organization.
+It provides access to trademark records from the Madrid System together with trademark collections made available by participating national and regional intellectual property offices.
+The database supports searches using bibliographic information, trademark classifications and image similarity tools.

 History

-The Global Brand Database was officially launched in 2011.
+The Global Brand Database was launched in 2011.
 It was designed to provide a single platform for searching and retrieving trademark records from various national and international databases.
 It rapidly hosted 10 million records.
 In 2017, the database covered 30 millions entries.
 Over the following years, the database continued to evolve and expand its functionalities to meet the growing demands of trademark users.

 In 2019, WIPO announced that the database could be used to search for figurative marks based on new artificial Intelligence technology.

-Features and Functionality

-The Global Brand Database offers a range of features and tools to assist users in searching and exploring trademark information.
-Some key features include:
+As of April 2026, the Global Brand Database gave access to more than 75.9 million records from 89 national and regional trademark authorities, in addition to WIPO-administered international trademark collections.

+Content

+The database includes trademark records registered through the Madrid System for the International Registration of Mark, as well as collections contributed by participating national and regional offices.
+It covers the emblems under 6ter and the geographical indications under Lisbon Express Database, International Nonproprietary Names from WHO, the EUIPO collection.
+Depending on the source collection, records may include word marks, figurative marks, owner information, Nice Classification data, application and registration numbers, and legal status information.

+Search